Bob Scott – BA, FCIP

 In 1982 Brad started work as an Appraiser of heavy equipment in Prince George, BC and three months later, intrigued by his insight into the insurance industry, he started his career as an independent adjuster with a national company.

 Brad left Prince George in 1989 to become the Manager for a highly regarded independent adjusting company in the Southern Okanagan.
 In this capacity, Brad further developed his expertise in the areas of oil and gas loss adjustments as well as large commercial and casualty losses.
-Brad continues to be the Control Adjuster/Appraiser for several logging and forestry programs and is licensed in both Alberta and BC.
+Brad continues to be the Control Adjuster/Appraiser for several logging and forestry programs throughout BC.

 When Brad is not out in the bush or travelling off highway to a logging site, he fills his spare time saltwater and fresh water fishing.
 He has a keen interest in hunting developed at an early age with his grandfather who was a Guide Outfitter.